sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Huh?
 He-- whuh?"
 You raised an eyebrow, and straightened up, accepting that this monster wouldn't let you just return to your project.
 "I mean, I understand I shouldn't be here, knew there were decisions he'd have to make, but--"

 "Listen up, punk."
 She pressed into your personal space, trapping you against the bench.
-"I don't know how the hell you got down here, past the guards, and brainwashed Alphys with your human mind-control--"
+"I don't know how the hell you got down here, past the guards, disguised yourself and brainwashed Alphys with your human mind-control--"

 "Mind control?!
 The fuck?"